-While the earlier excavation focused on items that pre-dated 1742, because of its location, this current project will include the 18th, 19th, and 20th centuries.
-It will also take a look at the environment that was present during these time periods through pollen analysis and examination of the seeds that are present in the soil.
+While earlier excavation focused on items that pre-dated 1742, because of its location, continuing archeological work has further included items from the 18th, 19th, and 20th centuries.
+This work takes a look at the environment that was present during these time periods through pollen analysis and examination of the seeds that are present in the soil.

 To learn more about visiting Faneuil Hall, please click this link: http://www.cityofboston.gov/freedomtrail/Faneuilhall.asp

 More information about archaeology and the National Park Service can be found here: https://www.nps.gov/archeology/